 During the allocation of study places, a small proportion of places is reserved for applicants who would suffer particular hardship if they are not admitted to the study programme immediately and admission to the study programme is therefore necessary.
 A case of hardship is justified if the applicant has specific health, social or family reasons.
-See here for more information on hardship applications for study programmes with → local admission restrictions.
+See here (website in German) for more information on hardship applications for study programmes with → local admission restrictions.

 Also see → compulsory insurance.